Dozer-Protocol/automatic-exchange-service/README.md

 If you want to run at mainnet, comment the wallet service and uncomment the below wallet service, designed for mainnet, remember to change your seeds, if needed.

-With the parameters set, `docker-compose.template.yml` can be renamed to `docker-compose.yml` and you can call `docker compose build` and `docker compose up`
+Rename `docker-compose.template.yml` to `docker-compose.yml` and execute `docker compose build` and `docker compose up` on the root of the repository.

-This will build the services and setup the wallets (main and test).
+Make sure to stop any Hathor headless wallet running on the underline host.

 ## How it works?